jacecotton/tcds-site/pages/components/carousel.md

     1. The carousel skips to a specific slide when its associated indicator dot is selected.
     1. Autoplay
         1. The carousel automatically begins playing if `timing` attribute is given, the `playing` attribute is present, "reduced motion" preference is *not* set, *and* the device is hover-enabled (i.e. not touchscreen).
-        1. The carousel is paused by default if the `playing` attribute is absent, "reduced motion" preference is set, *or* the device's primary pointer device cannot hover (i.e. touchscreen).
         1. Responsive play state.
 If playing:
             1. The carousel will temporarily pause itself when any of the following occurs, *and* will resume when they are no longer true *or* when the inverse occurs:
                 1. The user hovers over the slide container (pointing device only).